Social, Emotional and Mental Health (SEMH)

-There is a network of nine Enhanced Mainstream Schools for Social, Emotional, Mental Health across North Yorkshire.
+There is a network of eight Enhanced Mainstream Schools for Social, Emotional, Mental Health across North Yorkshire.
 An EMS is a local primary school that provides additional support in the locality for pupils exhibiting SEMH.
 Extra help is provided via outreach and support to pupils' home schools and fixed term, sessional in reach in the specialist EMS School if appropriate.
 The majority of pupils remain on their own school roll. (link to the SEMH EMS page)

 Pupil Referral Services (PRS)

 In North Yorkshire there are Pupil Referral Units for secondary school age pupils that offer flexible opportunities for those unable to fully access full time schooling.
 The groups supported include those excluded from school, those at risk of exclusion, vulnerable pupils and those who for medical reasons are unable to access mainstream schooling.
 (Link to the PRS page)